 This graph shows all the present rainfall shortages at Manilla, short term and long term, in terms of percentile values.
 The latest values, as at the end of September, are shown by a black line with black circles.
 Those from one month earlier, at the end of August, are shown by a thinner line with smaller white circles.

 Changes this month

-The 6-year rainfall total for August (3252 mm) is a severe shortage, only slightly above that of July (3234 mm).
-Both these values are lower than any 6-year rainfall totals since 1962.
+The 6-year rainfall total (3244 mm) is a severe shortage, unchanged for three months.
+These values are lower than any 6-year rainfall totals since 1962.
 When rainfall shortages of such long duration persist, rainfall does not maintain the groundwater levels or river flows required for irrigation or town supply.